PredictioNN/intro_data_science_course/book_materials/README.md

 The book is estimated to be available Q4 2023.

-Solutions to select exercises can be found here.
+Solutions to select exercises can be found in this folder.

-Additional supporting files will be maintained here.
+Additional supporting files will be maintained in this folder.